 For some of the ideas above, here are starting points on some of the processes you may use:

-- Turmeric paste for topical applications: Depending on your circumstances you can simply combine dried turmeric with water but recipes typically add a bit of a binder and a soothing agent as well.
+- Turmeric paste for topical applications: Depending on your circumstances you can simply combine dried powder with water but recipes typically add a bit of a binder and a soothing agent as well.
 Yogurt or body butters are examples.
-Find a recipe for a turmeric body mask using shea butter here.
+Find a recipe for a body mask using shea butter here.

 The facial mask I use includes yogurt and ground oats.
 (Find mine here.)